 1. BELOW 85%: The only project type with a bed coverage rate that is less than the 85% threshold on the 2022 HIC is Permanent Supportive Housing (PSH).
-As a small CoC, there are only 8 projects listed on the HIC as PSH of which 7 of the 8 represent a 100% HMIS bed coverage.
+As a small CoC, there are only 8 projects listed as PSH of which 7 of the 8 represent a 100% HMIS bed coverage.
 Unfortunately, there is only one PSH project not currently participating in HMIS, that being the Providence VA's HUD VASH vouchers.
-The 51 VASH Vouchers in the New Bedford CoC represent roughly 15% of this CoC's PSH supply.
-The VA has advised the New Bedford CoC that this is something the VA at the federal level is continuing to work toward.
+The 51 VASH Vouchers in the New Bedford CoC represents roughly 15% of this CoC's PSH supply.
+The VA has advised the New Bedford CoC that this is something the VA is continuing to work toward.